Manchester and London firefighters to assist in marauding terror attacks

 He said that the negotiated terms "recognise the increased risks and responsibilities" and that the FBU was "keen to reach a similar agreement on all-UK basis".

-He said "progress can be made soon" in Scotland but the BBC understands that disagreements over the job's scope are preventing a UK-wide deal.
+London Fire Commissioner Andy Roe said the agreement "strengthens the brigade's response to terror attacks and ensures that our firefighters will be better able to help people when they attend the scene, providing immediate assistance".

+The brigade said investment in training was "absolutely essential" to keep the public safe and it was "vital" emergency services evolved alongside the terrorist threat.

-The Manchester and London agreements follows ballots of its firefighters earlier this year.
+The Manchester and London agreements follows ballots of firefighters earlier this year.